segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/migration.md

 | `defaultProjectSettings` | Name changed to `defaultSettings`             |
 | `experimentalUseNewLifecycleMethods` | Name changed to `useLifecycleObserver`             |

-Segment added these options:
+The following option was added in Analytics-Kotlin:

-Option | Details
+Added Option | Details
 ------ | -------
 `autoAddSegmentDestination` | The analytics client automatically adds the Segment Destination.
 Set this to `false`, if you want to customize the initialization of the Segment Destination, such as, add destination middleware). |

-<br> Segment removed these options:
+<br> The following option was removed in Analytics-Kotlin:

-Option | Details
+Removed Option | Details
 ------ | --------
 `defaultOptions` | Removed in favor of a plugin that adds the default data to the event payloads.
 Segment doesn't provide a plugin example since it's dependent on your needs.|
 `recordScreenViews` | Removed in favor of the `AndroidRecordScreenPlugin` that provides the same functionality. |